ma-ray/switch-over/README.md

 ### Mobile App
 > **To get notified of new links, head to Android settings and enable notifications.**

+Head to the [mobile folder](./mobile/) to see instructions on how to build the app.

 After signing in, you will see a list of currently stored links recieved from the browser that changes in real time.
 Tapping on any item, will open the link on your phone's browser and will be swiftly removed from your account.